 In one of my cases recently the explosive movement through the muscle resulted in a grade one tear to the medial head of their gastrocnemius muscle.
 An ultrasound scan by a physiotherapist confirmed this.

-Thankfully a muscle strain injury, especially a low-grade one, is one of the easiest injuries to resolve.
+Thankfully a muscle strain injury, especially an older, low-grade one, is one of the easiest injuries to resolve.

 1. Release the muscle belly